What is a business systems analyst?

 Yes, creativity is crucial for a BSA.
 They are often tasked with finding innovative solutions to business problems and identifying new opportunities for improving efficiency and productivity.
 This requires the ability to think outside the box, approach problems from different angles, and devise creative strategies.

 How does a business systems analyst stay updated with the latest industry trends?

 BSAs can stay updated with industry trends through a variety of methods.
 This could include attending industry conferences, participating in professional development courses, reading industry-specific publications, joining professional organizations, and networking with other professionals in the field.

 How does a business systems analyst handle conflicting requirements from different stakeholders?

-When faced with conflicting requirements, a business systems analyst will facilitate discussions between the various stakeholders to identify the underlying business needs and prioritize requirements based on business value and feasibility.
+When faced with conflicting requirements, a BSA will facilitate discussions between the various stakeholders to identify the underlying business needs and prioritize requirements based on business value and feasibility.
 They will use their expertise to propose a solution that balances the different needs and constraints, aiming to achieve the best outcome for the business.